KaidiGuo/All_links_downloader/README.md

 ## How
 Basically just using bs4 to extract all hrefs, constract the retrieve links, use urllib request function to get all the files using the links.
-- Give the URL to the variable 'archive_url'.
+- Give the URL to the variable `archive_url`.
-- Specify the file type you want to download:'file_extension=".mp4"', I only want to download mp4 files here.
+- Specify the file type you want to download to `file_extension=".mp4"`, I only want to download mp4 files here.
-- A subfolder 'download' will be created at the current location and all downloaded files will be saved in it with the original folder structure.
+- A subfolder `download` will be created at the current location and all downloaded files will be saved in it with the original folder structure.

   Note:
   **Only works on FTP like pages.**